fidothe/ofx-data/README.md

 # Ofx::Data

 The Open Financial Exchange standard is a standard for transferring information between financial institutions, and between financial institutions and their users.
 It specifies a messaging protocal and uses XML-based documents to transfer data around.
 This gem implements an object model and serializer for those documents, leaving the Request / Response HTTP-based parts of the specification well alone.

 At the moment it's targeting OFX 2.0.3.
 I'll look at later (and earlier versions) when that's finished.

+## Current state

+I'm targeting statement download responses first, since that's my pressing concern.
+Once that's done and I'm happy with the architecture I'll work my way through the spec, completing the Banking section first.

 ## Installation